Generic name: carbidopa (kar bi DOE pa)

 What should I avoid while taking carbidopa?

-Avoid taking iron supplements or eating a diet that is high in protein (protein sources include meat, eggs, and cheese).
+Avoid taking iron supplements or eating a diet high in protein.
 These things can make it harder for your body to digest and absorb carbidopa and levodopa.
-Talk with your doctor or nutrition counselor about the best foods to eat while you are taking this medication.
+Talk with your doctor or dietitian about the best foods to eat or avoid.

 Carbidopa side effects